 That change must come from the supporters of the Chinese people, and the Chinese people themselves, and that is what I believe that person was doing in seeking a hacker for Weibo.

 Each attempt is important.
 Each attempt is just.
 Each attempt is altruistic.
 Each attempt for relief from the oppression of the Chinese government is moral and ethical.

 I had business there on occasion.
 I liked to think that the country was modernizing.
 Then I visited some villages and towns miles outside of Beijing.

 Your punishment is arcane, supercilious and plunges a dagger into the free exchange of information with the outside world that *you* advocate.
 That’s not democracy, it’s cruelty, and possibly unlawful under the Constitution.

 You’re protecting a brutal dictatorship.

-I was a journalist based in London up until recently, and I’ve never seen anything so ridiculous in my entire career.
+I was a journalist based in London up until several years ago, and I’ve never seen anything so ridiculous in my entire career.
 Shame on you, reddit.